polyswarmer/documentation/app/public-src/pages/home.md

 ---
 title: Homepage
-description: This is the homepage
+description: This is the homepage.
 permalink: /
 ---